eProsima/Fast-DDS-docs/docs/installation/binaries/binaries_windows.rst

 .. note::

     By default, *eProsima Fast DDS* does not compile tests.
-To activate them, please refer to the windows_sources_ page.
+To activate them, please refer to the :ref:`windows_sources` page.

 .. _contents_bw: